henrik7264/PY_Actors/README.md

   Phase2: Focus is to provide a distributed environment for sharing messages between Actors.
 </p>

 Now you may think why all the fuss about logging, schedulers and timers.
 All programming languages provides these facilities either directly or as libraries that easily can be included.
 My answer to this falls back to the "keep it simple" item.
 The programmer should be presented with a homogen and coherent interface that supports building reactive systems using Actors - read on it will become more clear in the text below.
-What then about configuration, network access, database access etc.?
-Yes, they may become interesting in a future version, but remember that they could just as well be implemented by an Actor.

 ## Required software
 The Reactive_Systems_using_Actors library depends on the following software: